Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 When you learn French, you’ll learn more about it.

 Francophone literature and philosophy have made unparalleled contributions to human history.
-One of French’s many bonuses is that it offers access to a remarkable world of rich writings.
+One of France’s many benefits is access to a remarkable body of literature.

 The French-speaking world has been blessed with the birth of many well-known writers, and their influence extends far beyond France’s borders.

-French literature is highly admirable, widely read, and viewed as one of the best in the world.
+French literature is highly regarded, widely read, and considered among the best in the world.
 Learning French to enjoy rich literature is a captivating and rewarding endeavor.

 France’s literature has a long and illustrious history, with influential works from prominent writers.
 Suffragan works by Gustave Flaubert, Victor Hugo, Marcel Proust, and Albert Camus are available.